 If any of these x-rays reflects that the wisdom teeth are impacted, they should be extracted as soon as possible, since it is impossible to know when complications will occur (inflammation, pain, infections, displacement of neighboring teeth, etc.). )

-Another fact to consider is that wisdom teeth are easier to extract in young patients, since the roots are not yet fully formed, and therefore they are not as strong as in an adult person, who might have complications with the dental nerve during an extraction.
+Another fact to consider is that wisdom teeth are easier to extract in younger patients, since the roots are not yet fully formed, and therefore they are not as strong as in an adult person, who might have complications with the dental nerve during an extraction.

 Therefore, maxillofacial specialists recommend the removal of wisdom teeth as a preventive measure to literally avoid many headaches.